MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-privacy-settings.md

 | Basic                           | Sent                                      | Not sent                                            |
 | Enhanced                        | Sent                                          | Not sent                                            |
 | Full                            | Sent                                          | Sent                                                |

-### Implementation example

-If your configurations for Windows 10 are misconfigured based on the preceding table, we will fall back to the lesser data collection setting.

-For example:

-- You set the "Enable usage and crash-related data reporting" policy to **Enabled** but the Windows Diagnostic data setting is set to **Basic**.
-We won't send usage and crash-related data.
-- You set the "Send site information to improve Microsoft services" policy to **Disabled** but the Windows Diagnostic data setting is set to **Full**.
-We won't send information about the sites that are visited.

-The correct implementation for the previous settings is to set the "Enable usage and crash-related data reporting" policy to **Enabled** and set the Windows Diagnostic data setting to **Enhanced** or **Full**.

 > [!IMPORTANT]
 > Microsoft Edge will support **MetricsReportingEnabled** and **SendSiteInfoToImproveServices** for Microsoft Edge versions 86 – 88 inclusive.
 In Microsoft Edge version 89, **MetricsReportingEnabled** and **SendSiteInfoToImproveServices** will no longer be supported and will default to **DiagnosticData** on non-Windows 10 platforms or the **Allow Telemetry** policy for Windows 10.